-Per UAPD Policy 17.16, the University of Arizona and the University of Arizona Police Department encourage all students, faculty, staff, and campus visitors to report all crimes and suspicious activity accurately and promptly to UAPD or other local law enforcement.

-When a crime victim elects to, they are strongly encouraged to promptly and accurately report all crimes to the respective agency.
+Per UAPD Policy 17.1, the University of Arizona and the University of Arizona Police Department encourage all students, faculty, staff, and campus visitors to report all crimes and suspicious activity accurately and promptly to UAPD or other local law enforcement.
+When a crime victim elects to, they are strongly encouraged to report all crimes promptly and accurately to the respective agency.
 Knowledgeable parties are encouraged to report crimes against victims who are unable to do so themselves.
-Crimes and other emergencies can be reported to UAPD 24 hours a day.